 Let’s talk about Why you should make the switch to a Menstrual Cup

-So, in 2020, there is no excuse to have a non-eco-friendly period.
+So, in 2021, it’s about time we eco-friendly up our periods.
 There are more eco-friendly menstrual products on the market than you could ever need.
 I have been tempted for quite some time to try the menstrual cup and recently, the day finally came.
 So I’ve decided to make this ever-so-detailed honest menstrual cup experience of my first week using the OrganiCup.
 Have you been interested in trying it for yourself?
 Maybe give this a read first!

 *Reader discretion advised.
 We’re getting graphic!

 - Menstrual cups are environmentally friendly.
 In an average year, 7 MILLION tampons go to landfill, with another unbelievable 12 billion pads.
 We can stop this by using menstruation cups.

 - Save money – Let’s break this down.
 According to the Irish Times, the average Irish woman spends €132 a year on tampons and pads.
 That’s roughly €7656 in a lifetime.
 Instead, you can buy this cup once every couple of years – saving you a whole lot of mula.